mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/index.md

 ## TypeScript support

 Mondrian Framework is entirely written in TypeScript.
-The use of typing greatly reduces the error rate and allows for increased productivity thanks to seamless integration with modern IDEs that provide powerful autocomplete features.
+The use of strong typing greatly reduces the error rate and increases productivity thanks to seamless integration with modern IDEs that provide powerful autocompletion features.

-As shown in the previous example, by importing the `@mondrian-framework/model` module, we have access to a wide range of functions enabling us to describe a model.
-Furthermore it is possible to automatically generate the TypeScript type of a model based on its schema.
-As demonstrated in the example, it is sufficient to use the `Infer` utility type.
+As shown in the previous example, by importing the `@mondrian-framework/model` module, we gain access to a wide range of functions enabling us to describe a model.
+Furthermore, it is possible to automatically generate the TypeScript type of a model based on its schema.
+As demonstrated in the example, using the `Infer` utility type is sufficient for this purpose.